 Before an Executive Board member takes on honorary offices, board positions, or other sideline activities, this must be approved by the Personnel Committee of the Board of Partners of E. Merck KG, Darmstadt, Germany.
 The Chair of the Executive Board, Belén Garijo, and the Chief Financial Officer, Marcus Kuhnert, are both members of the Executive Board of E. Merck KG, Darmstadt, Germany.
 This does not, however, create conflicts of interest.

 In its report to the General Meeting, the Supervisory Board discloses any conflicts of interest involving its members and how they were dealt with.
-Consultancy agreements as well as other service and work contracts of a Supervisory Board member with our company require the approval of the Supervisory Board.
-In fiscal 2021, there were neither conflicts of interest, nor consultancy agreements or other service or work contracts with Merck KGaA, Darmstadt, Germany, including affiliates involving Supervisory Board members.
+Consultancy agreements as well as other service and work contracts of a Supervisory Board member with the Group require the approval of the Supervisory Board.
+In fiscal 2022, there were neither conflicts of interest nor consultancy agreements or other service or work contracts with Merck KGaA, Darmstadt, Germany, involving Supervisory Board members.